DINKAR202/group-video-call/README.md

-# Multi-User Video Chat App
+# Multi-User Video Call App

 A real-time video calling app using **React**, **Socket.io**, and **WebRTC (simple-peer)**.
 Multiple users can join the same room and see each other's video streams instantly.